 As you can see in the sample code below the algorithm traverses row by row to get pixel data, which channel values (blue, green, and red) are used to calculate the luminance value.
 In other to achieve high accuracy the algorithm converts the one-byte channel values to single precision floating point.
 The floating-point values are used in a dot product type of operation to compute the luminance value.
 The Desaturation sample algorithm uses the fLuminace(…) function to convert pixel channel values from byte to float.
 The conversion to float is achieved implicitly by typecasting each channel value to float and with weights as constants for Red, Green and Red, the fLuminance(…) function uses the float values to compute luminance which value is applied to the video output.

-This section outlines the transformation of the serial code and describes how AVX, SSE4.1 and SSE2 instructions optimize the de-saturation algorithm.
+This section outlines the transformation of the serial code and describes how Intel AVX, SSE4.1 and SSE2 instructions optimize the de-saturation algorithm.
 As illustrated in Chapter 2 with SIMD, we can work on many items at once.
 Therefore, the load, store, conversion and math operations can be done in parallel.
-The algorithm below describes how we can use instruction level parallelism (via AVX instructions) to significantly improve performance.
+The algorithm below describes how we can use instruction level parallelism (via Intel AVX instructions) to significantly improve performance.
 Note that the algorithm is written with the restriction that we could only use available instructions, not idealistic for future instructions as we discuss later.
-Therefore, lines 19, 20 and 21 involve an intermediate step to convert 32-bit integers back down to 8-bit unsigned and etcetera.
+Therefore, lines 19, 20 and 21 involve an intermediate step to convert 32-bit integers back down to 8-bit unsigned, et cetera.

 With the Figure 2 as the backbone of de-saturate, we can implement the real code.
 The motivations for using a procedure similar to Figures 2 and 3 are that: